spack/spack/lib/spack/docs/packaging_guide.rst

 (``spec.prefix``).

-As mentioned in :ref:`install-environment`, you will usually not need to refer to most dependencies explicitly in your package file, as compiler wrapper take care of most of the heavy lifting here.
+As mentioned in :ref:`install-environment`, you will usually not need to refer to dependencies explicitly in your package file, as the compiler wrappers take care of most of the heavy lifting here.
 There will be times, though, when you need to refer to the install locations of dependencies, or when you need to do something different depending on the version, compiler, dependencies, etc. that your package is built with.
 These parameters give you access to this type of information.

 .. _prefix-objects: